Experiments to Teach Children to Care for the Environment

 - A bit of dirt from your yard.

-- A string of yard that’s about 1 yard long.
+- A string of yarn that’s about 1 yard long.

 Place the box upright, vertically, and place one of the bowls on top with a little bit of water.
 Then add some dirt to the same bowl.

 Set the second bowl at the base of the box and join both bowls with your string.
 The string will help to separate the components (water and dirt), which will allow you to obtain clean water once again.

 One final ecological experiment to teach children to care for the environment

 Were you ever tempted, as a child, to see what would happen if you put a mento in a coke bottle?
 If you’re smiling right now, then you know just what we’re talking about.
 But here we only suggest safe, controlled and responsible science.
 And of course, we want you to have fun, too.